 No one builds a home without budget considerations.
-No matter the square footage, the style, or the design, budget is a primary concern.
+Regardless of the square footage, the style or the design, budget is a primary concern.
 At Yankee Barn Homes, we consider it our obligation to provide quality designs that operate within our clients’ budgets.
 We suggest these six ways to add value when building a home.

 Adding Value To Your Build Within Your Budget

 Consider adding a walk-in pantry to hide normal counter clutter such as mixers, toasters and coffee makers.
 A center island will also add storage space that is out of sight while providing a place for friends and family to gather.

 Large soak tubs are beautiful but most homeowners admit they have little time to actually sit and soak.
 Consider skipping the tub in lieu of a luxurious shower.
 Adding a seat and lots of glass will increase value.